MicrosoftDocs/customer-insights/ci-docs/predict-subscription-churn.md

 1. Select the semantic activity type **Subscription** that contains the required subscription history information.
 If the activity has not been set up, select **here** and create it.

-1. Under **Activities**, if the activity attributes were semantically mapped when the activity was created, choose the specific attributes or entity you'd like the calculation to focus on.
+1. Under **Activities**, if the activity attributes were semantically mapped when the activity was created, choose the specific attributes or table you'd like the calculation to focus on.
 If semantic mapping did not occur, select **Edit** and map your data.

    :::image type="content" source="media/subscription-churn-required.png" alt-text="Add required data for Subscription churn model":::